 Birmans

-Birmans are another beloved breed, featuring a silky medium-long coat and striking deep blue eyes.
+Birmans are another beloved breed, featuring a silky, medium-long coat and striking deep blue eyes.

 Siberian Cats